National Monument

 Ballymoon Castle

 Out of hundreds of ruined castles across Ireland, Ballymoon Castle is one of the more unique and mysterious.
-It is situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.
+Situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.
 Ballymoon Castle is located only 3,8 km from Ballyloughan Castle.
-Like many other Irish castles, Ballymoon has […]
+Like many other Irish castles, Ballymoon has no recorded […]

 Read More